ahetashamXDeadline/GMeet-AttendanceBot/README.md

 * **The Issue**: Modern browser security policies (CORS and MediaStream restrictions) prevent extensions from easily accessing the internal audio streams of a separate tab without invasive permissions and constant user prompts, which ruined the "seamless" experience.

 ### Phase 3: Live Caption Integration (Success)
-Finally, the decision was made to leverage Meet's own **Live Captions**.
+Finally, I noticed that Gmeet introduced a new feature of live captions.So, the decision was made to leverage Meet's own **Live Captions** this time.
 * **The Solution**: By observing the DOM elements specifically dedicated to captions, the extension can perform clean, high-accuracy text analysis.
 This method proved to be the most robust, as it works regardless of the user's grid layout and respects privacy by only "reading" what is already visible to the user as text.

 ---